 The key is to understand your business's most important moments of truth and alter the experience to optimise retention.

-Brands can understand the most important moments using and science to understand what happened immediately before a churn event or to identify which types of interactions, experiences, or behaviours have improved retention.
+Brands can understand the most important moments using analytics and data science to understand what happened immediately before a churn event or to identify which types of interactions, experiences, or behaviours have improved retention.
 They can also understand these moments through experiential NPS tracking or qualitative research.

-Employing systems for (nurturing customers to undertake activities that benefit their long term usage), cancel journey management (which helps customers ponder the decision, without being obstructive), creating habit, customer love and embedding the product into customers lives are all vital here to improve retention at moments of truth (see previous newsletters for insight on all these areas).
+Employing systems for onboarding (nurturing customers to undertake activities that benefit their long term usage), cancel journey management (which helps customers ponder the decision, without being obstructive), creating habit, customer love and embedding the product into customers lives are all vital here to improve retention at moments of truth (see previous newsletters for insight on all these areas).

 Behavioural economics and proven channel execution techniques across CRM Marketing, product and customer service can also be important.